exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### Async actions

 Build-in plugin async actions:
- * `get-property` - get component property.
+ * `get-property` - get resource property.
- Use query as a target path to node or property (relative to current node e.g. 'node/nestedProperty' or '../../parentCompProperty').
+ Uses query as a target path to node or property.
+ Path should end with the property name or '/' to retrieve the whole node.
+ Can process paths relative to current node e.g. './nestedProperty' or '../../parentCompProperty'.
+ Also, supports absolute paths e.g. 'full/path/of/node/someProperty').
+ Parameters:
- Parameters: `map` (optional) - function to process result.
+    * `map` (optional) - function to process result.
 Can be used as mapping / keys-filtering or can provide more complicated action.
+    * `postfix` (optional, `.json` by default) - postfix to add to the node path

 ##### Action Registry